Rehabilitation Psychology Residency Program

 From the Program Director

 The Department of Clinical Neuropsychology and the Center for Transitional Neuro-Rehabilitation (CTN) at Barrow Neurological Institute offer a 2-year postdoctoral residency program in rehabilitation psychology that follows the Baltimore Conference Guidelines for postdoctoral fellowship training in rehabilitation psychology.
 Barrow Neurological Institute at St. Joseph’s Hospital and Medical Center is an ideal training setting for rehabilitation psychologists.
 We have been consistently recognized for providing innovative care for people with disorders of the brain and spine and are ranked among the best hospitals in the United States for neurology and neurosurgery.

-Our core faculty consists of three rehabilitation psychologists (including one ABPP board-certified rehabilitation psychologist) and six rehabilitation neuropsychologists (including one ABPP and one ABN board-certified neuropsychologists).
+Our core faculty consists of four rehabilitation psychologists (including one ABPP board-certified rehabilitation psychologist) and four rehabilitation neuropsychologists (including one ABPP and one ABN board-certified neuropsychologists).
 These faculty see both inpatients and outpatients in rehabilitation services.
 Additionally, residents may benefit from the expertise of Department of Clinical Neuropsychology faculty.
 Barrow is a high-volume neurosurgical center, home to one of the nation’s busiest deep brain stimulation programs, a comprehensive epilepsy surgery center, the Muhammed Ali Parkinson Center, one of the most active brain tumor treatment centers in the U.S., and a Level I Trauma Center.
-In addition to a 52-bed inpatient neurorehabilitation unit, Barrow offers comprehensive CARF-accredited rehabilitation services throughout the continuum, with recent emphasis on technology, including being a Center of Excellence for the Ekso.
+In addition to a 46-bed inpatient neurorehabilitation unit, Barrow offers comprehensive CARF-accredited rehabilitation services throughout the continuum, with recent emphasis on technology, including being a Center of Excellence for the Ekso.

 Barrow rehabilitation psychology residents are valued members of our team whose time is spent acquiring the knowledge and skills required for eventual independent practice.
 We offer residents a wide breadth and volume of patients with neurological disorders as well as dedicated educational seminars and research training.